Nordgaren/FromSoft-Mod-Language-Patcher/README.md

 ### Instructions

-Drag EXE into English folder of the game you are trying to patch and run the EXE.
-Hit yes.
+Drag EXE and ref into English folder of the game you are trying to patch.
+If you'd like to update existing entries, add the VANILLA English folder of your game to the ref folder (I.E. ref/ENGLISH for DS1 and ref/engus for DS3)
+Run the EXE.
+If you run without the reference, any entries that were null and changed will be updated, but any entries that were previously used (I.E existing items) will not.
 I would recommend restoring backups if you made a spelling error and corrected it after using this tool.

 ### Thank You